behreajj/AseTriPicker/README.md

 A hot key can be assigned to the script by going to `Edit > Keyboard Shortcuts`.
 The search input box in the top left of the shortcuts dialog can be used to locate the script by its file name.
 The dialog can be closed with `Alt+X`.
 The foreground color can be retrieved with `Alt+F`; the background color, with `Alt+B`.

-Right click will adjust the background color.
-When the canvas has focus, the left and right arrows will adjust the hue by a small increment.
+When the canvas has focus, left click will change the foreground color and right click will adjust the background color.
+Clicking on the swatches in the bottom-left corner will swap the fore and background color.

+When a color is changed using the outer ring, the Aseprite color will be updated using HSV.
+When it is changed using the inner triangle, the Aseprite color will be updated using RGB.
+In HSV, when a color's saturation is zero, its hue is undefined.
+When it's value is zero, both its hue and its saturation are undefined. s

 ![Expanded Screen Cap](screenCap1.png)

 When the picker is wider than it is high, it will show text information about the color.
 Hue is expressed in degrees; other color data is expressed in percentages.

 ## Modification

 To modify these scripts, see Aseprite's [API Reference](https://github.com/aseprite/api).
 There is also a [type definition](https://github.com/behreajj/aseprite-type-definition) for use with VS Code and the [Lua Language Server extension](https://github.com/LuaLS/lua-language-server).